University Teaching Awards Nomination and Selection Process

-- Cover page indicating the nominee, their position, department, and school as well as the contents of the nomination materials.
-If possible, please set internal links for each numbered item below.
+- Cover page indicating the nominee's name, position, department and school, as well as the contents of the nomination materials.
+Please indicate if the nominee is a repeat applicant and, if possible, set internal links for each numbered item below (instructions here).

 - A nomination letter of no more than three pages from either the school dean or the department chair describing the nominee’s teaching excellence.
 The nomination letter should address the following: